Aging in Place: Renovating With Independence in Mind

 As many as 94% of today’s older adults (defined as ages 65+) wish to stay in their own homes as long as possible.
 This group, as of 2010, accounted for 13% of the population (40 million people), and that number is projected to increase to 20% of the population by 2030.

-Studies show there are numerous benefits to home-based aging, such as increased life satisfaction, quality of life and self-esteem.
+Studies show there are numerous benefits to growing older at home, such as increased life satisfaction, quality of life and self-esteem.
 Maintaining familiar surroundings and connections is also a benefit, allowing older adults to remain close to friends and neighbors, keep the same doctors and visit favorite coffee shops and grocery stores.

 The time is now to start planning for down-the-road needs, like modifying your home to accommodate future accessibility needs, home security and even live-in care.
 It is important to understand the appropriate renovations that may be required and to equip the home with modifications that are right for you and any caretakers providing attention as you age in place.